Trey Mullinax

 Howard Travis "Trey" Mullinax III (born June 29, 1992) is an American professional golfer.

 Mullinax was born in Birmingham, Alabama.
 He attended and played golf at Gardendale High School.
 He played college golf at the University of Alabama where he won two tournaments, was an All-American, and helped the team to the 2013 and 2014 NCAA Championships.

 Mullinax turned professional in 2014 and has played on the Web.com Tour since 2015.
 He won his first Web.com Tour event at the 2016 Rex Hospital Open.

 In March 2018, Mullinax came through a Monday qualifier for the Valspar Championship.
 He then tied for 8th, while playing one shot from inside a hospitality tent when he declined a free drop.

 In April 2018, Mullinax fired a course record 62 during the third round of the Valero Texas Open at TPC San Antonio, to position himself one shot back going into the final round.
 He finished as joint runner-up, after a final round 69, to record his best PGA Tour finish to date.

 In May 2019, at the Charles Schwab Challenge's pro-am round, Mullinax got a concussion from a golf ball.
 Although he initially recovered and made the cut for the tournament, he struggled and missed every other cut in 2019, and got diagnosed with convergence insufficiency as complications from him playing through the injury.
 He got relegated to the Korn Ferry Tour in 2020.
 Mullinax played well in the 2020–21 Korn Ferry Tour season, including a win at the Orange County National Championship, which got him back to the PGA Tour in 2022.

 He won his first PGA Tour event at the 2022 Barbasol Championship.

+In July 2026, Mullinax was suspended for 6 months by the PGA Tour for testing positive for a performance-enhancing substance.